 Different industries create different bookkeeping and CFO problems.
+Small businesses make up 99.9 percent of all US firms, roughly 34.8 million businesses according to the SBA Office of Advocacy, and almost none of them fit a generic chart of accounts.
 This hub organizes Remote Financial Services articles for US SMBs where cash flow, margins, reporting, and compliance depend on the operating model.

 Start here if your accounting questions are tied to projects, inventory, channels, properties, or fleets rather than simple monthly expense tracking.